oschrenk/notes/privoxy+tor.md

 # Privoxy + Tor #

-The bundle that the Tor project offers [online](http://www.torproject.org/easy-download.html.en) offers a gui, Tor itself and according to [this](http://www.torproject.org/download.html.en) also [Privoxy](http://www.privoxy.org/).
+The bundle that the Tor project offers [online](http://www.torproject.org/easy-download.html.en) offers a GUI, Tor itself and according to [this](http://www.torproject.org/download.html.en) also [Privoxy](http://www.privoxy.org/).
 Opening the package contents or just a quick glance at the settings reveals that it is bundled with [Polipo](http://www.pps.jussieu.fr/~jch/software/polipo/), another web proxy.

 Let's get the sources and configure it ourselves: